 …Alina was presumptively treated with multiple anti-seizure medications, multiple courses of antibiotics and multiple autoimmune therapies and dietary therapy for epilepsy pre-emptively but she did not respond to any these therapies..

-This could have only occurred if the illness was a consequence of elevated Interleukin-1 (Il-1) and subsequently reduced with a very specific medication; anakinra, fitting exactly with the explanation of chronic viral EV71.
+This could have only occurred if the illness was a consequence of elevated Interleukin-1 (Il-1) and subsequently reduced with a very specific medication; anakinra, fitting exactly with the explanation of chronic viral EV71, and this illness was a treatable condition

 Prior to the noted improvement, the parents had agreed to palliative care, however following the success of anakinra, Dr Cardomone postponed this final step as Alina was no longer in a vegetative state.

 So, the question that really remains, why wasn’t this medicine given to Alina again, or before (on admission)?
-Alina had a medical history of a chronic virus, with description emailed to Dr Sampaio.
+Alina had a medical history of a chronic virus, with description and images emailed to Dr Sampaio.

 …Alina received a course of Anakinra on 9 February 2018.
 The parents reported to staff that they felt that Alina’s response to Anakinra was positive but Alina continued to have significant clinical and electrographic seizures despite the course of Anakinra..